 Look like a house fly but are a little larger.
 The two characteristics that help identify cluster flies are that they are poor flyers, making them easy to swat and they tend to gather in large numbers, hence their name.
 Adults lay eggs in soil where they are ingested by earthworms in whose gut the larval stage takes place.
 After pupation the adult emerges and in the late summer, when the nights get cool, they find suitable harborage in attics wall voids and other to overwinter.
 Often in mid to late winter on a sunny, unseasonably warm day, cluster flies will emerge into living or office spaces in large numbers (clusters), thinking that spring has arrived.
 Vacuums, sprays, dusts and insect light traps are all helpful in controlling cluster flies but prevention is better.
 Sealing cracks and crevices or treating them with insecticide before the flies enter in late August or September is much more effective.
 Call us for help.

 Make their homes in boxelder trees.
 If you have boxelders or silver maple trees around your home or neighborhood, it is very likely you will have boxelder bugs.
 Boxelder bugs are primarily a nuisance pest.
 They don’t breed indoors.
 They don’t bite or sting.
 They can, however, stain the surfaces of your walls or furniture with their excrement.

-If you think you have an infestation, contact Braman immediately.
+If you think you have an infestation of occasional invaders, contact Braman immediately.